fuzzymfx/fuzzymfx.github.io/content/dough.md

 - Renderer: This component takes charge of the visual rendering of slides.
 - Parser: Responsible for dissecting markdown files and converting them into a structured format.

-The `present_term` code parses the markdown file, prettifies it, and then passes it to the `renderer` to render it.
-The `renderer` then renders the slide in the `terminal` to display it.
+The parser parses the markdown file, prettifies it, and then passes it to the renderer to render it.
+The renderer then renders the slide in the `terminal` to display it.

 ##### Navigating the Parser's Code

 Crafted in Rust, Dough's parser orchestrates the markdown-to-presentation transformation with finesse.
-Leveraging Rust's robust capabilities alongside libraries like lazy_static, Mutex, HashMap, colored, markdown, and regex, the parser efficiently parses and manipulates content.
-It dynamically maps markdown elements to styles via a Mutex-guarded HashMap, facilitating flexible customization crucial for rendering.
-Through recursive traversal of the markdown abstract syntax tree (mdast), it extracts and processes content, highlighting according to the mapped styles.
-Post-parsing, the content undergoes horizontal and vertical alignment based on flags and markdown text, resulting in visually refined presentations.
-Seamlessly integrated with the rendering engine, the parser collaborates to deliver an optimal presentation experience, continuously evolving for enhanced parsing accuracy, customization options, and overall presentation quality.
+The parser takes in the markdown text and converts it into `Nodes` of `mdast`. `mdast` is a markdown Abstract Syntax Tree.
+The tree is reccursively traversed and each node is then styled according to the `Node` ( Markdown Element ) type.
+After combining all the nodes, a `prettified` version of the text is returned.

 ##### Deciphering the Renderer's Code

-Dough's rendering logic in Rust orchestrates a seamless presentation experience, blending library prowess with custom structures for efficient project management.
-Navigation actions, encapsulated in an enum, dictate the flow using upper and lower bounds, allowing users to navigate slides with finesse.
-Through Termion's wizardry, the terminal becomes a canvas for immersive presentations, where slides materialize and dissolve fluidly in response to user input.
-In a perpetual loop, Dough's engine gracefully guides users through slides, ensuring an uninterrupted and enchanting presentation journey.
+Dough's rendering logic in Rust orchestrates a seamless presentation experience.
+There are two stages of rendering:

+1. The renderer takes in the `prettified` content, applies custom alignment, styles, spacing, and margin to the content, and then renders it in the terminal.
+The renderer also handles the color correction post-alignment to ensure a seamless visual experience.

+2. The renderer then handles the navigation actions, the scrolling mechanism and the keybindings.
+It controls the flow of the presentation and is responsible for rendering the slides in the terminal.

 ## Contributing